 Frequently asked questions Formalities & services

-Do I need a passport or visa to go to Galapagos?
+Do I need a passport or visa to go to the Galapagos?

 A passport is required.
-Your travel agency can advise you of any visa requirements when traveling to Ecuador.
+Your travel agency can advise you of any visa requirements when travelling to Ecuador.

-Before checking-in on the airports of Quito or Guayaquil, every visitor to Galapagos must purchase a Galapagos Transit Control Card (US$ 20 per person in cash, since March 1, 2015), apart from the Galapagos National Park entrance fee (for international passengers generally US$ 100 per person in cash).
+Before checking-in at the airports of Quito or Guayaquil, every visitor to the Galapagos Islands must purchase a Galapagos Transit Control Card (US$ 20 per person in cash, since March 1, 2015), separate from the Galapagos National Park entrance fee (for international passengers this is generally US$ 100 per person in cash).
 This visum-like ID card helps INGALA restricting migration and visits to the islands.
-Please keep this ticket carefully with your passport as you will need to show it again when you leave Galapagos.
+Please keep this ticket carefully with your passport as you will need to show it again when you leave the Galapagos Islands.

 Are there any luggage restrictions?

-Domestic airline regulations permit 20 kilos (44 lbs) per person for your luggage excluded small carry-on flight bags.
+Domestic airline regulations permit 20kg (44 lbs) per person for your luggage excluded small carry-on flight bags.
 See also the Packing list with our suggestions.
-We recommend not to bring access luggage when you have booked a cabin on sailing catamaran Nemo I. The storage space in these cabins is limited, but there is some additional storage room available on board.
+We recommend not bringing access luggage when you have booked a cabin on the sailing catamaran Nemo I. The storage space in these cabins is limited, but there is some additional storage room available on-board.

 Ecuador is in the Eastern Time Zone (GMT-5).
-Galapagos is one hour behind mainland Ecuador (GMT-6).
+The Galapagos Islands are one hour behind mainland Ecuador (GMT-6).

 Can I pay the Galapagos National Park entrance fee with my credit card or travel checks?